gangdong/gangdong.github.io/_posts/2019-05-12-Others-gitalk.markdown

 If you are looking for how to add comment function on your personal blog, this article probably can help you.

 I has been trying to add comment function under my personal website during the past few days.
 My personal website was built on the github by jekyll, Jekyll is just a tool for generating static web pages, and does not need database support which means,  I need the help with the third-party software tool. <br>

 Of course, disqus is the first candidate that you can think about however it is not a good option for china users as some known reason.
 After searched some popular third-party tools, I decided to use Gitalk to construct the comment function.

 Remember "Github is all-powerful, you can find everything on it".
 I found Gitalk on the Github.
 Gitalk is a comment component based on Github issue and preact.
 Actually it is a github project, designed for serving the github users and easy to be applied on the github pages.
-Gitalk stores the comments into your repositories issues and doesn't need any extra database.<br>
+Gitalk stores the comments into your repository issues and doesn't need any extra database.<br>

 The official web page link of Gitalk is [Gitalk](https://github.com/gitalk/gitalk#install) <br>